Installing an antenna correctly is every bit as important as choosing the correct type in the first place.

 - Ham radio transmitters (or any radio transmitters for that matter) can cause interference if they are close to domestic appliances: Despite the fact that domestic equipment is very much more resilient to interference than it used to be, there is still the possibility that a ham radio transmitter can cause interference.
 One of the best ways of reducing the possibility of any interference is to ensure that the ham radio antenna is situated away from any other equipment.
 This is best achieved by keeping the antenna away from any domestic premises.
 Obviously the risk is less for low power transmitters, but for high power amateur radio stations this can become more of an issue, especially if directive antennas are used which could be beamed towards any domestic premises.

-Matching the antenna to the feeder is an important factor if the radio transmitter and antenna system are to operate effectively.
+Matching the antenna to the feeder is is particaulrly important if radio transmitters are used and they are to operate effectively with the antenna system.
+Naturally it is also important for receiving systems as well, but may be not quite as crucial.
 Radio frequency systems such as antennas, feeders, sources (i.e. transmitters) and loads (i.e. receivers) all have a characteristic impedance.
 For the system to operate effectively these must match, otherwise standing waves are generated and the power transfer is reduced.
 To ensure that the overall system is properly matched and is operating correctly a number of measures can be introduced.

 - Consider the use of an ATU to ensure the optimum antenna operation: In order to ensure that the antenna impedance matches that of the feeder it is often necessary to employ a matching or tuning unit between the feeder and the antenna itself.
 These antenna tuning units (ATUs) are used to tune the radiating element so that its impedance matches that of the feeder so that the maximum power transfer is obtained and the level of standing waves is minimised.
 To be able to tune the antenna properly the ATU should be located at the antenna.